terra-campaigns/arrival/rules/houserules.md

 Some Deliria come with phobias and compulsions.
 A PC can resist the phobia or compulsion by making a successful Sanity Check.
 On a failure, he or she must obey the Delirium unless they are willing to lose 1d6 sanity points for defying the structure they have fashioned to protect their sanity.

 Alternatively, sanity can be recovered slowly, and under care of calming therapies. **PCs recover 1 sanity score per long rest, if they are able to rest in a complete calm environment, with friends or professionals to attend to them, and talk to them**.
-When PCs are accruing levels, **they recover sanity score at the rate of 1 plus the PC's INT or WIS modifiers**.
+When PCs are accruing levels, **they also recover sanity score at the rate of 1 plus the best of the PC's INT and WIS modifiers**.

 ## Downtime activities